RobColes/Obsidian-Code-snippets/README.md

 This is a base I imbed in my daily note that shows all notes with a created date that matches the file name.
 My daily notes are all named following the YYYY-MM-DD convention.

 ### HabitSummary.base_imbed
-I track a few habits using YAML and this is a quixk way to get an overview.
+I track a few habits using YAML and this is a quick way to get an overview.
 This is an inline base rather than an imbed as the habits I am tracking can change through the year.
 I'm doing "tiny experiments" lasting a month, with meditation being the current one.
 ![Habit tracker image](images/tracker.png)
 I was using a red "X" instead of the red exclamation mark, but this wasn't rendering correctly on Linux Mint.